swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 This approach enables inference of the wrapper attribute on the closure parameter from context.
 However, this breaks the property wrapper declaration model, and it would force callers into the property wrapper syntax.
 This approach also raises questions about anonymous closure parameters that have an inferred property wrapper custom attribute.
 If an anonymous closure parameter `$0` has the `wrappedValue` type, accessing the backing wrapper and projected value would naturally use `_$0` and `$$0`, which are far from readable.
 If `$0` has the backing wrapper type, this would mean that naming the parameter would cause the value to change types, which is very unexpected for the user.
 Finally, the property wrapper syntax is purely implementation detail for the closure body, which does not belong in the API signature.

-## Future Directions
+## Future directions

-### Support Property Wrapper Initialization from a Projected Value
+### Support property wrapper initialization from a projected value

 Today, a property wrapper can be initialized from an instance of its `wrappedValue` type if the wrapper provides a suitable `init(wrappedValue:)`.
 The same initialization strategy is used in this proposal for property wrapper parameters to allow users to pass a wrapped value as a property wrapper argument.
 We could extend this model to support initializing a property wrapper from an instance of its `projectedValue` type by allowing property wrappers to define an `init(projectedValue:)` that follows the same rules as `init(wrappedValue:)`.
 This could allow users to additionally pass a projected value as a property wrapper argument, like so: